Clinical Services, Fees & Insurance

 - Is there a per year session limit?

-For insurance plans Live Oak does not accept (out-of-network):
+For insurance plans that Live Oak is NOT in-network with (out-of-network):

 - Does my health plan allow outpatient, out-of-network behavioral health coverage?